This post may contain affiliate links. Please read my disclosure and privacy policy.

 two slices of vegan oat bread on a cutting board

 At last, a quick and easy loaf of bread made with 100% oat flour (no other flours, meals or binders)!
-And what a hearty, delicious loaf it is to eat–whether solo, in sandwiches, or as accompaniment to dinner.
+And what a hearty, delicious loaf it is to eat–whether solo, in sandwiches, as morning toast, or as accompaniment to dinner.

 If you do not have oat flour on hand, not worry: I have instructions below for making oat flour from the rolled oats you already have in your pantry.